 To do this, go to Pricing Rules > Product Lists > Add New List

 Next, you can name your list, then choose the Products Selection option under Type, and add specific products to your list and publish it.

 Your list will now appear as an option under Product List when you will create subsequent WooCommerce dynamic pricing rules.

 Next, move on to Discount Type.
 So for instance, if you want to set quantity-based discounts, you can do it at this stage.

 You could also toggle the Show pricing table option ‘on’ to display bulk purchase options on your product pages.

 Save the settings.
 Your WooCommerce dynamic pricing rules will now appear in the Pricing Rules tab, where you can toggle its Status to Active when you are ready.
 You are now ready to use your pricing rule.

 It’s always recommended to keep checking once you have installed dynamic pricing discounts plugins to make sure that it is working throughout your site.
 The best way to do this is by previewing one of your product pages or take a sneak peek in a product category that you may have applied this dynamic pricing and discounts plugins.

-Your customers will also see a notification when they add a product with dynamic pricing to their cart.
+Your customers will also see a notification when they add a product with dynamic pricing into their shopping cart.
 You can customize this notification by going to Pricing Rules > Settings > General Settings.
 You also have the option to modify the style of your pricing table in Pricing Rules > Settings > Pricing Table.

 Setting variable product prices in WooCommerce